Introduction to Aromatic Baths and Enjoying Essential Oils When Bathing

-Using essential oils in the bath is one of the easiest ways to implement aromatherapy and its benefits, but care must be taken when using essential oils at bathtime.
+Using essential oils in the bath can be so soothing and beneficial to our emotional and physical wellbeing, but great care must be taken when using essential oils at bathtime.
 Essential oils do not stay mixed with water, and they can pool in spots touching the skin at full strength, causing the potential for severe irritation.
 Using a solubilizer such as Polysorbate 20 or Solubol is strongly recommended.
 (For the solubilizer that you choose, follow the usage guidelines provided by your vendor.)
-Add this blend to your running bath water and mix well before getting into the tub.
+Add this blend to your running bath water and mix very well before getting into the tub.
 Be sure to read the safety data for the essential oils you choose to use.
 Essential oils that are at higher risk of causing irritation and sensitization should be avoided in the bath, even if you solubilize them.

 Again, be sure to follow the safety precautions for the oils you use.
 Avoid oils that can cause sensitization.
 Oils that you should avoid in the bath include but are not limited to basil, oregano, thyme, nutmeg, cinnamon, clove, black pepper, and bay (Pimenta and Laurus).

 Aromatherapy Bath Salts

 Bath salts are typically comprised of sea salt or rock crystal salt.
 These naturally occurring salts contain an array of minerals in addition to sodium.
 When used in the bath, salts can help rid the body of toxins, improve circulation, ease muscular aches and are also said to help those suffering from eczema or psoriasis.